 - The TD is Chair of the Jury, conducts the meetings and has the deciding vote in case of a tie.
-Except for Moguls and Aerials the Race-/Contest Director chairs the Jury at OWG, WSC, WJC, YOG. - 2007.5.2 Each of the following has one vote in the Jury - the TD for all competitions - the Chief of Competition for all competitions - the Referee for Snowboard Cross and Ski Cross Competitions - the Referee for all Snowboard Alpine Competitions except at WC, OWG, WSC, WJC, YOG Competitions - the Head Judge for the Half Pipe, Slopestyle, Big Air, Moguls/Dual Moguls and Aerials Competitions the Race Director/Contest Director in WC (except for AE.
-MO and DM), OWG, WSC, WJC, YOG Competitions
+Except for Moguls and Aerials the Race-/Contest Director chairs the Jury and has the deciding vote at WC, OWG, WSC, WJC and YOG and CoC. - 2007.5.2 Each of the following has one vote in the Jury - the TD for all competitions - the Chief of Competition for all competitions - the Referee for Snowboard Cross and Ski Cross Competitions - the Referee for all Snowboard Alpine Competitions except at WC, OWG, WSC, WJC, YOG Competitions - the Head Judge for the Halfpipe, Slopestyle, Big Air, Moguls/Dual Moguls and Aerials Competitions the Race Director/Contest Director in WC (except for AE.
+MO and DM), OWG, WSC, WJC, YOG, CoC Competitions